Buying Guides · Last updated 2 June 2026

 Flexibility

-Many of our clients rent for the first 6 to 12 months and then buy once they know where they want to live and are confident about staying.
-That is a sensible strategy, and we have no problem recommending it.
+Many buyers rent for the first 6 to 12 months and then buy once they know where they want to live and are confident about staying.
+That is a sensible strategy, especially in your first year.

 Lower upfront costs

 Renting requires a deposit and first month's rent.
-Buying requires a deposit (typically 10-30% of the purchase price), stamp duty, legal fees, and survey costs.
-If you are cash-constrained when you arrive, renting preserves your capital.
+Buying requires a deposit (typically 20 to 30% of the purchase price), stamp duty, legal fees, and survey costs.
+If you are capital-constrained when you arrive, renting preserves your resources while you get established.

 No maintenance responsibilities

-When the boiler breaks or the air conditioning fails, it is the landlord's problem.
-As a renter, your obligations are limited to keeping the property in reasonable condition and paying your rent on time.
+When the air conditioning fails or a fixture breaks, that is the landlord's problem under the Landlord and Tenant Act 1983.
+As a renter, your obligations are limited to keeping the property in reasonable condition and paying rent on time.

 Access to prime areas

-Renting can give you access to areas and properties that might be beyond your purchase budget.
-A monthly rent of 2,000 pounds for an Ocean Village apartment sounds expensive, but buying the same apartment might require 400,000 pounds and a 100,000 pound deposit.
-Renting can provide a lifestyle that is not yet accessible through purchase.
+Renting can give you access to areas and properties beyond your current purchase budget.
+A monthly rent of £2,100 for an Ocean Village apartment feels expensive month to month, but buying the same apartment might require £420,000 and a substantial deposit.
+Renting can provide a lifestyle that ownership may not yet be affordable.

 The Case for Buying